ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 ---

 <UpgradeStatus dateKey="page-upgrades-merge-date">
-The Merge is one of the most significant and high-stakes upgrades in the history of Ethereum.
-Extensive testing and bug bounties have been underway for years to ensure a safe transition to proof-of-stake.
+The Merge is the most significant and high-stakes upgrade in the history of Ethereum.
+Extensive testing and bug bounties were undertaken to ensure a safe transition to proof-of-stake.

 This process is in its final stages, with plans to undergo The Merge on a few public testnets before finally moving forward with Mainnet.
 If you’re as excited about The Merge as we are, follow the [EF Blog](https://blog.ethereum.org) or the client communication channels for the latest official word on _When Merge?_
 </UpgradeStatus>